Welcome to Capshare!

-- You’ll notice within that table that hyperlinks make it easy to drill in on particular holdings, or jump up to security classes or equity plans.
+- You’ll notice within that table that hyperlinks make it easy to drill in on particular holdings, or jump up to security classes.

-This page shows the particular attributes of an individual option grant.
-While the page shown here is for an option, similar pages exist for stock, warrants, and convertible notes:
+This page shows the particular attributes of an individual common stock issuance.
+While the page shown here is for a common issuance, similar pages exist for options, warrants, and convertible notes:

-- The Audit Log will show every change that has been made to this grant, which is useful for tracking any discrepancies in the information compared to your expected values.
+- The Activity Log will show every change that has been made to this grant, which is useful for tracking any discrepancies in the information compared to your expected values.